-What and Who Determines if a Dog is Vicious: It is the job of animal control and it’s agents to keep detailed records of a dogs behavior and make general observations about a dogs demeanor.
-However, it is often a third, independent, unbiased, party with expertise in dog behavior who determines if a dog is considered viscous.
+It is the job of animal control and its agents to keep detailed records of a dog’s behavior and make general observations about a dog’s demeanor.
+However, it is often a third, independent, unbiased, party with expertise in dog behavior who determines if a dog is considered vicious.

 An evaluation of the dog can involve the following:

-What Next: Only you can decide the course of action to take – which should be based on your injuries and damages, not emotions such as fear or embarrassment.
-It is important that you look at the whole picture which includes not only today but next week, next month, next year and so on.
+Only you can decide the course of action to take – which should be based on your injuries and damages, not emotions such as fear or embarrassment.
+It is important that you look at the whole picture which includes not only today but next week, next month, next year, and so on.